ditto2003/SEP788-789/README.md

 2. **Datasets** folder contains train, validation and test data.
 3. **Samples** folder contains all pre-run both train and validation results, which are used for metrics comparision

-4. **Video** contains videos for test and a video detection smaple.
+4. **Video** contains videos for test and a video detection sample.
 All video detection results will be stored in *runs* folder.

 ## <div align="center">Sample reuslts</div>